-With all of the excellent features that this fishing gear can offer, I often catch my target fishes by just using this fishing equipment along with my best braided fishing line.
+With all of the excellent features that this fishing gear can offer, I often catch my target fish by just using this fishing equipment along with my best-braided fishing line.

 The only few downsides include its lack of unit cover.
-Other users also wish it can feature longitude and latitude information.
+Other users also wish it could feature longitude and latitude information.

 - Can scan targets and objects of great depth

 - Displays quality images that produce better-defined targets